“Work finally begins when the fear of doing nothing exceeds the fear of doing it badly,” advises the author Alain de Botton.

 Perfection is the antithesis of inspiration — it prevents you from getting started.

 The point of taking small actions is to create enough momentum to feel like we’re winning.
 You’re looking to go from one pushup a day to two the next week, four thousand steps a day to five-hundred.

-Do small things to get started — no matter how poorly — to avoid second-guessing yourself and to prime the motivational pump.
+Do small things to get started — no matter how poorly — to avoid second-guessing yourself and prime the motivational pump.